pruthviraj-kalashetty/Digital-Systems-and-VLSI/[1]-STAGE-(A)-DIGITAL-DESIGN/[06]-Logic-Gates/NOT-Gate.md

 ---

 * **Function of Inputs and Outputs:**
-  -Inputs:- A  [1 inputs]
+  - Inputs:- A  [1 inputs]
-  -Output:- Y  [1 output]
+  - Output:- Y  [1 output]

-  -when both inputs A = 1 , output wii be y = 0.
+  - when both inputs A = 1 , output wii be y = 0.

-  -when both inputs A = 0 , output wii be y = 1.
+  - when both inputs A = 0 , output wii be y = 1.

 ---